-There are a number of funding instruments provided under Schedules 2 and 3 of the Local Government Act (Rating) 2002 (LGA (Rating)) to allow charges on ratepayers to provide Councils with revenue to meet their financial strategies.
+There are a number of rating mechanisms authorised by under the Local Government (Rating) Act 2002 (Rating Act) to provide Councils with revenue to meet their financial strategies.
+Rates can be set differentially in respect of different categories of land (defined in terms of the matters in Schedule 2 of the Rating Act) and can be calculated based on different factors (set out in Schedule 3 of the Rating Act).
 These are described in detail in Appendix B.